ray-project/ray/doc/source/ray-job-submission/overview.rst

     print(requests.__version__)

-| Ensure we have a local Ray cluster with running head node.
+| Ensure we have a local Ray cluster with a running head node.
 The address and port shown in terminal should be where we submit Job requests to.

 .. code-block:: bash